RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/ChatBot/ChatBot.md

 	![screenshot](chatbot-outside.png)

-+ Test your program, and answer `yes` when asked if you want to go home.
++ Test your program, and answer `yes` when asked if you want to go to the moon.
 You should see that the chatbot's location has changed.

 	![screenshot](chatbot-backdrop.png)